 Are Wendigos Related To Werewolves?

-These Werewolf spirits were in fact the first, and original Wendigo spirits.
+These disembodied Werewolf spirits were the first, and original Wendigo spirits.
 Spirits stuck in our plane of existence.
 In nature there is always a price to pay when tampering with the supernatural.
-The balance between good, or evil is always Universally kept.
+The balance between good, and evil is always Universally kept.
 The Wendigo spirits tried to enter the bodies of other Werewolves but couldn’t tame a fellow beast already tied to a physical form.
 They then tried to possess common humans with little success.
-They just didn’t have the same punch as demon possession.
+It just didn’t have the same punch as demon possession.
 The Wendigo spirits then experimented with entering the bodies of weakened humans.
 They found the highest success with hungry humans.
 Those starving in the winter due to scarcity of resources which is far less common in the modern world now.
 The spirits were naturals at fueling cannibalistic urges.
-Every time they got someone to eat human flesh it gave them an additional toe hold in the person, and allowed them to alter their DNA a bit.
+Every time they got someone to eat human flesh it gave them an additional toe hold in the person, and allowed them to alter the host victims DNA a bit.
 The original spirits intent was to become a Werewolf again.
 Instead they became Wendigos.

-Unlike Werewolves Wendigos don’t transform back to humans.
+Unlike Werewolves, Wendigos don’t transform back to humans.
 They remain Wendigos till the very bitter end.
 The complete transformation happens over the span of their relatively short lives.
-Like Werewolves they are effected by the full Moon.
-We see an increase in Wendigo activity under full Moons along with a power boost.
+Like Werewolves they are affected by the full Moon.
+We see an increase in Wendigo activity under the full Moon along with a paranormal power boost!
 It’s suggested that their transformation process accelerates during the full Moons as well.
-On average Wendigos tend to be stronger than Werewolves despite the Lycanthropes demonic DNA.
-Also despite the skinnier frames with less hulked out muscles in comparison to Werewolves.
+On average Wendigos tend to be stronger than Werewolves despite the Lycanthropes demonic DNA, and much more muscular frame.
 It could be due to the fact that they still have a human side while Wendigos are monstrous 24-7.
-They are also taller on average than Lycanthropes as well especially since they are primarily bipedal in nature.
+They are also taller on average than Lycanthropes.
+Especially since they are primarily bipedal in nature.

 Since Wendigos are not demon based most religious artifacts don’t work as repellants.
-Only the religion of the Algonquian peoples has some what of an effect since they are the originators of the Wendigo spirits.
-The only known repellent is hang any type of dead flesh on yourself.
+Only the religion of the Algonquian peoples has somewhat of an effect since they are the originators of the Wendigo spirits.
+The only known repellent is to hang any type of dead flesh on yourself.
 This can be as simple as some slice of deli meat.
 Wendigos loath rotting flesh even when they are ironically rotting in their later stages.
 This is why you won’t find them anywhere near graveyards, or mortuaries.
 They also avoid zombies like the black plague.
 Consumption of rotted human corpses won’t reverse Wendigopy.
 In the early stages it will push them toward ghoulhood, and in the later stages is will hyper accelerate their rotting process.
 The only way to eradicate a Wendigo is to rip its heart of black supernatural ice from it’s chest, and shatter it.
 Stakes won’t do it.
 Then the corpse must immediately be burnt in flames blessed by a special Algonquian Native American ritual.
 If this happens properly then the humans intertwined in the Wendigo spirit will be released to find peace in the afterlife.
 The Wendigo will truly cease to exist rather than haunting another hungry victim!